ZarnackGroup/racoon_clip/docs/tutorial.rst

-What you need to specify in the config file
+What you need to specify in the config file:
 ---------------------------

 The config file is a .yaml file that contains all the information about your data.
 The following input is required from the user: